-Many physicians often fulfill patient requests for brand-name drugs instead of equivalent genericsJanuary 7th, 2013 in Medications /
+Many physicians often fulfill patient requests for brand-name drugs instead of equivalent genericsJanuary 7, 2013 in Medicine & Health / Medications

 More than a third of U.S. physicians responding to a national survey indicated they often or sometimes prescribed brand-name drugs when appropriate generic substitutes were available simply because patients requested the brand-name drug.
 Survey respondents who had marketing relationships with industry were more likely to fulfill such patient requests than were those without those relationships.
 The report from investigators at the Mongan Institute for Health Policy (MIHP) at Massachusetts General Hospital (MGH) will appear in JAMA Internal Medicine (formerly Archives of Internal Medicine) and has been released online.